-The ITF Modelling Framework
+The ITF Modelling Framework (PASTA 2023)

-The ITF framework can assess the effect of a large range of policies and exogenous impacts.
-In all models, policies which may impact transport demand or the related CO2 emissions become input parameters.
-The models are constantly being worked on, improved and updated.
-None of the models relies on any commercial (transport) modelling software and are developed entirely in-house.
-The most recent model documentation was developed under the Decarbonising Transport in Europe project in early 2020 and is accessible via the following links:
+The ITF framework can assess the effect of many policies and exogenous impacts.
+Policies that may impact transport demand or the related CO2 emissions become input parameters in all models.
+The models are constantly improved and updated.
+All of the models are developed entirely by the ITF and do not rely on commercial (transport) modelling software.

 - Global urban passenger transport model – see here